 Extrasensory really has a double meaning.
 Firstly, it refers to quantum phenomena which are beginning to be more and more accepted in scientific circles.
 Secondly, it refers to what some would call spiritual phenomena.
 These are activities that have no sensory explanation whatsoever, not even quantum explanations.
 For instance, miracles, like the virgin birth, (if they exist) would fall in this category which we will discuss in the fourth and final part of this chapter devoted to religion.

 Lynne McTaggart spent years of journalistic uncovering and went a long way to discover the underlying scientific evidence for certain extrasensory phenomena.
 We now know that what she discovered is at the heart of quantum physics.
 The field is actually one of many fields that are part of the Quantum Field Theory.
 It considers particles as excited states (quanta) of their underlying fields, which are—in a sense—more fundamental than the basic particles.

 So far, this is the best theory that science has developed to explain the universe and life.
 It is a new scientific paradigm, especially for the uninitiated like you and me.
 Where we have to be careful, and this is what’s hard, to sort out what is true science from fake science.
 Extrasensory science, as we’ve seen with Jacques Benveniste, is a very fine mixture that can fool even sensory scientists.

 This blog post is an excerpt from chapter 5.11 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Extrasensory Fields in Spiritual Science.
+Please use the Social Network links just below to share this information from The Explanation, Extrasensory Fields in Spiritual Science.
 A Brief History